 The dilutive effect, if any, of outstanding options is reflected as additional share dilution in the computation of earnings per share.

 Total expenses arising from share-based payment transactions recognised during the period as part of employee benefit expense were as follows:

-(i) Performance shares under the Employee Share Plan amount to \$2,754,000 (2011: \$3,181,000).
+Performance shares under employee share plan amount to \$2,754,000 (2011: \$3,181,000).